 Be aware, there are adult words in here, for very adult events.
 Turn back if four-letter words bother you more than terrorism.
 That makes no sense to me.
-Maybe it does to you.
+But maybe it does to you.

 For all who have been living under rocks, things here in Boston have been astounding over the course of the past week.
 If it were a film script, it would never be made.
-No one would believe it.
+Because no one would believe it.

 On Monday, April 15th, 2013, the unthinkable happened, when two bombs went off at the finish line of the Boston Marathon.
 Three people died, and nearly 180 were wounded, many gravely.